 Ixiaro is an inactivated, adsorbed Vero cell culture-derived vaccine targeted against the Japanese encephalitis virus (JEV).
 It is prepared by propagating JEV strain SA14-14-2 in Vero cells.

-M-M-R II vaccine is also known as Measles, Mumps, and Rubella Virus Vaccine Live, which is a live virus vaccine, containing weakened forms of measles virus, mumps virus, and rubella virus.
+M-M-R II vaccine is also known as Measles, Mumps, and Rubella Virus Vaccine Live, a live virus vaccine containing weakened forms of measles virus, mumps virus, and rubella virus.
 M-M-R II works by helping the immune system protect itself from these viruses.